polybar/polybar/doc/README.md

 target `doc`).

 ## Preview Locally
-The documentation uses [Sphinx](http://www.sphinx-doc.org/en/stable/) with the "Read The Docs" theme [`sphinx_rtd_theme`](https://github.com/rtfd/sphinx_rtd_theme/) to generate the documentation, so you will need to have those installed.
+The documentation uses [Sphinx](http://www.sphinx-doc.org/en/stable/) to generate the documentation, so you will need to have that installed.

 To generate the documentation you first need to configure polybar the same as when you compile it (`cmake ..` in `build` folder).